IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_snapshots_info.rst

     Filters the response based on the specified environment_id.

+  limit (False, int, None)
+    The number of records to retrieve.
+By default, the list operation return the first 10 records.
+To retrieve different set of records, use `limit` with `offset` to page through the available records.

+  offset (False, int, None)
+    The number of records to skip.
+By specifying `offset`, you retrieve a subset of items that starts with the `offset` value.
+Use `offset` with `limit` to page through the available records.

   iaas_classic_username (False, any, None)
-    (Required when generation = 1) The IBM Cloud Classic Infrastructure (SoftLayer) user name.
+    The IBM Cloud Classic Infrastructure (SoftLayer) user name.
 This can also be provided via the environment variable 'IAAS_CLASSIC_USERNAME'.

   iaas_classic_api_key (False, any, None)
-    (Required when generation = 1) The IBM Cloud Classic Infrastructure API key.
+    The IBM Cloud Classic Infrastructure API key.
 This can also be provided via the environment variable 'IAAS_CLASSIC_API_KEY'.

   region (False, any, us-south)